JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

-Here’s an example of how `WER`s are reported:
+Here’s an example of how `WER` are reported:

 {% highlight bash %}